State Theatre (Bay City, Michigan): Restoration

+A volunteer group, the Friends of the State Theatre, was organized to operate and renovate the theatre.
 Renovations to the theater began in 2000 with the replacement of the roof, carpet, and stage curtains, and seating.
 The hardwood floors were refinished, and the lighting and sound systems were updated.
-A new stage was created in front of the existing screen which enabled the theatre to be used for small productions.
-The elaborate internal paint theme was restored in 2005.
+A new stage was created in front of the existing screen, to support the addition of live shows to the theatre's schedule.